Wardell Armstrong Welcomes HS2 CEO Mark Thurston

 Early works on the new 36-mile stretch of high speed railway began soon after it was approved by MPs in February 2021.
 At peak construction, delivering this major section of railway infrastructure will support six and a half thousand jobs.
 Stretching from Fradley in Staffordshire to just south of Crewe in Cheshire, this newest phase of HS2 includes two tunnels, 17 viaducts, and 65 bridges.

-Wardell Armstrong, which has been Net Zero since 2020, secured the contract with HS2’s first environmental works contractor, Balfour Beatty, in September 2020, building on the pipeline of work the company has delivered on the first two phases of HS2 since 2018.
+Wardell Armstrong, which has been carbon neutral since 1st April 2020, secured the contract with HS2’s first environmental works contractor, Balfour Beatty, in September 2020, building on the pipeline of work the company has delivered on the first two phases of HS2 since 2018.

 Visiting a site Wardell Armstrong are working at, HS2’s CEO Mark Thurston said: